Jump to content

 To recruit an agent during a story, the player determines the sort of person she wishes to add to her character’s agency.
 The potential agent may be someone who the character has already met, or she may need to actively seek an appropriate person.
 The principal must make a favorable impression on the potential agent at some point during the story; note that “favorable” in this context means favorable to the principal.
 A character who thoroughly intimidates a target can still make a favorable impression!

-Impressing a Potential Agent: Presence + Leadership – social penalty of The Gift + stress die vs. Ease Factor 6
+Impressing a Potential Agent Presence + Leadership – Social Penalty of the Gift + Stress Die Vs. Ease Factor 6

-If this roll fails, then the principal cannot try to recruit this agent; the magus repels the character with her personality, or her suggested threats hold insufficient force to be taken seriously.
-The magus can try again after another story involving an interaction between the two characters.
 Having identified and impressed the contact, the player must then initiate story events that cajole, persuade, or force her target to form a Bond with the character.
 At the end of each story, players are given Adventure experience.
 They spend this normally, but are given an equal number of agency experience points for recruiting those whom they have assisted during that story.
 Even if the player decides not to take experience from that adventure (in favor of other forms of advancement), these agency experience points are still available.

 To begin the process of recruiting an agent, calculate the initial Resistance Strength of that character, then apply the agency experience points to this score.
 It takes the current value of a given Resistance Strength in agency experience points to decrease that strength by one.
 Thus, five points reduce a Resistance Strength statistic of +5 to +4.
 A particularly effective agent, with a strong Bond, may take several stories to cultivate.
 Once a character’s Resistance is reduced to zero, he becomes an agent, although the principal must develop a Bond Strength of at least +1 to call upon him for information or assistance.
 Agency experience points can also be used to strengthen the Bond of agents the magus already has, as described under Maintaining Agents, below.

 An agency can also be inherited from another principal, as the result of story events.
 This must be done with the collaboration of the previous principal.
 The new principal must impress each agent in turn, as above, but the Bond Strength between the agent and the previous principal adds to the Ease Factor of this roll .
 If this roll fails, then the agent refuses to transfer his loyalty and leaves the agency, perhaps taking whatever resources he can lay his hands upon.
 If the roll succeeds, each agent’s Bond Strength is maintained at the former score by the new principal, but its description may change.
+A knight who serves a widowed noblewoman because he loves her, for example, may change his bond from Love to Loyalty when the agency passes to her son.
+A character who Feared the old principal may feel Gratitude toward the new one.
+Hostile takeovers are not usually possible; instead, each agent must be recruited in the normal fashion.
+As soon as the agent’s Resistance reaches zero then loyalty is transferred to the new principal.

 Agents can also be given by the storyguide as rewards for skilled play.
 Some story events offer immediate Bonds.
 For example, if characters save the life of a student, he might feel gratitude sufficient to form a Bond.
 Agents cannot be purchased with money or vis.
 These would be hirelings, which are detailed in Covenants.